CTCPCK-SSI/node-fctrading/README.md

 ```

 #### Order
-To place new order or modify, cancel order you need verify PIN or OTP when get accessToken
+To place new order or modify, cancel order you need verify PIN or OTP when get accessToken.
+If you use OTP, please get it before call accessToken:

 ## Streaming Data
 ``` python
 # import ssi_fc_data